-Goa Board SSC 10th results today: How to check at
+Goa Board SSC 10th results declared: How to check at gbshse.gov.in

-Goa Board SSC 10th result 2018: The results of Goa Board GBSHSE SSC class 10 examinations will be declared today, on May 25.
-The board will declare the results of SSC class 10 examination at 12.
+GBSHSE, Goa Board SSC 10th Result 2018: The results of Goa Board GBSHSE SSC class 10 examinations has been declared today, on May 25.
+A total number of 20,238 students appeared for the SSC exams of which 18,142 have passed and about 2074 failed.
 The passing certificate of SSC examination will be distributed on May 28 from 10 am to 1 pm from the following centres.
 The centres for collection of results are St.Andrew’s Institute, Vasco, Loyola High School, Margao, S.E.S.
 High School, Curchorem, A.J.De Almeida High School, Ponda, Progress High School, Panaji, Dnyanprasarak Vidyalaya, Mapusa, Progress High School, Sankhali.

 The students can check the results through the official website, gbshse.gov.in.
 Due to heavy traffic, if the websites go slow, the results will be available at examresults.net, examresults.net/goa, knowyourresult.com, goa12.knowyourresult.com, indiaresults.com, exametc.com.